 The mushroom basidiocarp is typically composed of a stipe that elevates the basidiocarp above the substrate, a pileus and in some species a partial veil that encloses and protects the lamella as the basidia and basidiospores are developing (Fig 29-30).

-Figure 29: Various stage of mushroom development with haploid basidiospore that (right) and mature, haploid basidiospores on basidia on are typically of different the surface of the lamella.
+Figure 29: Various stage of mushroom development (right) and mature, haploid basidiospores on basidia on the surface of the lamella.